top of page

 Skin issues

-Skin issues such as acne and eczema are very tied to the gut microbiome and each has a certain pattern of micro-organism imbalance and pathogens that are associated with them.
-And, if the pathogens are eliminated and the gut is healthy and has the proper balance of microbes, these issues often improve or completely resolve.
-This can be achieved with herbals/supplements and diet and lifestyle changes.
+Skin issues such as acne and eczema are tied to the gut microbiome and often have a certain pattern of micro-organism imbalance and pathogens that are associated with them.
+Improving gut health while addressing diet and lifestyle factors, can greatly improve or even resolve these conditions.

 Immune system